 … those individuals whose functions are most out of equilibrium with the modified aggregate of external forces, will be those to die; and that those will survive whose functions happen to be most nearly in equilibrium with the modified aggregate of external forces.
 But this survival of the fittest, implies multiplication of the fittest.
 Out of the fittest thus multiplied, there will, as before, be an overthrowing of the moving equilibrium wherever it presents the least opposing force to the new incident force.
 And by the continual destruction of the individuals that are the least capable of maintaining their equilibria in presence of this new incident force, there must eventually be arrived at an altered type completely in equilibrium with the altered conditions. <emphasis added>Herbert Spencer, Principles of Biology (1864), pg.
 444

 Pretty harsh it would seem that “those individuals whose functions are most out of equilibrium with the modified aggregate of external forces, will be those to die.”
 But was Spencer suggesting those who are “most out of equilibrium,” i.e. the sick, the stupid, even the unlucky, should be caused to die?
-No. Nowhere does Spencer argue that humans should do harm to other humans to make the species, the nation, or society more fit.
-He believed that once humans became civilized, the state acting to do harm to humans, e.g. war, democide, genocide, eugenics, etc., becomes untenable with respect to social fitness because it violates our evolved moral sentiment that comes with civilization.
+No. Nowhere does Spencer argue that humans should do harm to other humans to make the species, the nation, or society more fit, just the opposite.
+He believed that once humans became civilized, the State acting to do harm to humans, e.g. war, democide, genocide, eugenics, etc., becomes untenable with respect to social fitness because it violates our evolved moral sentiment that comes with civilization.

 For Spencer, SOTF wasn’t some kind of call to action to weed out the weak, but simply an objective statement of truth regarding nature.
 SOTF is a value neutral observation about the general nature of nature that applies to all systems in nature.
 How we respond to this axiomatic truth is a separate question.